armollica/nicar-local-geodata/README.md

 # Geographic data within your city

 City averages gloss over a lot of important detail.
-Here are some tips for finding data and combining data at a sub-city level.
+Here are some tips for finding data and combining intra-city geographic data.

 # Finding local geographic data